canonical/github-runner-image-builder/doc/tutorial/quick-start.md

-# Quick start
+# Build your first image

 ## What you'll do

 - Install the CLI
-- Initialize the builder
+- Initialise the builder
 - Run the image build

 ## Requirements